MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/spatial-keyboard.md

 VR Builder supports the XR Interaction Toolkit's spatial (non-native) keyboard as an in-world input method, so VR users can type without a hardware keyboard.
 This page covers:

-- Using the **spatial keyboard with UI Toolkit** `TextField`s through the bridge components shipped with VR Builder.
+- The **automatic setup** done by the Scene Setup Wizard for UI Toolkit-based UI.
-- Using the **spatial keyboard with Unity's uGUI (legacy UI)** — which is handled directly by the XR Interaction Toolkit and does not need the VR Builder bridge.
+- Using the **spatial keyboard with uGUI / TextMeshPro (legacy UI)**, which is handled directly by the XR Interaction Toolkit and needs no VR Builder wiring.
+- Using the **headset's native system keyboard** (e.g. Pico, Quest in some modes), which needs no VR Builder wiring either.
-- Plugging in a **different keyboard implementation** (for example, the headset's native system keyboard, or a custom floating keyboard prefab) by implementing your own keyboard backend.
+- Plugging in a **different keyboard implementation** (for example, a third-party floating keyboard prefab) by implementing your own keyboard backend.

 ### Requirements

-- A VR Builder scene with an XR Rig already set up.
-See [XR Rig](xr-rig.md) if you have not configured one yet.
+- A VR Builder scene set up via the Scene Setup Wizard (see [XR Rig](xr-rig.md)).
 - The Unity **XR Interaction Toolkit** package, with the **XRI Spatial Keyboard** sample imported.
-This sample provides the `XRKeyboard` and `GlobalNonNativeKeyboard` types (namespace `UnityEngine.XR.Interaction.Toolkit.Samples.SpatialKeyboard`).
+This sample provides the `XRKeyboard`, `XRI Global Keyboard Manager` prefab, and `GlobalNonNativeKeyboard` types that the keyboard relies on.

+If the XRI Spatial Keyboard sample is not imported, the **Add XR spatial keyboard** option in the Scene Setup Wizard is greyed out.

+### Setting Up the Spatial Keyboard with UI Toolkit

+The Scene Setup Wizard now does all the wiring for you.
+When you create a scene from `Tools > VR Builder > Scene Setup Wizard`, the configuration page contains a checkbox:

+- **Add XR spatial keyboard** — *enabled by default.*

+When this option is on and the XRI Spatial Keyboard sample is present, VR Builder automatically:

-- **The `XRI Global Keyboard Manager` prefab must be present in your scene.** Without it there is no `XRKeyboard` for the bridge to open.
-Drag the prefab from the XRI Spatial Keyboard sample into the scene once — it provides the single shared keyboard instance used by every field.
+1. Spawns the `XRI Global Keyboard Manager` prefab from the sample into the scene.
+This is the shared `XRKeyboard` instance every text field opens.

-### Using the Spatial Keyboard with UI Toolkit

-VR Builder ships two components that together connect a UI Toolkit `TextField` to the spatial keyboard:

-- `UITKKeyboardBridge` — listens to a `UIDocument` and its `TextField`.
+2. Creates a GameObject named **`VR Builder UI`** with the following pre-wired components:
+   - `UIDocument` — empty source asset; this is where you assign your UXML.
-- `XriSpatialKeyboardBackend` — opens and syncs the XR Interaction Toolkit `XRKeyboard` on behalf of the bridge.
+   - `XriSpatialKeyboardBackend` — the keyboard backend that drives the XRI keyboard.

-#### Scene Setup

-1. Make sure the `XRI Global Keyboard Manager` prefab is in the scene (see Requirements).
+   - `UITKKeyboardBridge` — wired to the backend, with `Close Keyboard On Focus Out = false` and `Close Keyboard On Submit = true`.

+After running the wizard, all you have to do is:

-2. Select the GameObject that holds your `UIDocument` and add the following components to it:
+1. Select the **`VR Builder UI`** GameObject in the scene.
-   - **UITK Keyboard Bridge** (`UITKKeyboardBridge`) — requires a `UIDocument` on the same GameObject (enforced by `[RequireComponent(typeof(UIDocument))]`).
-   - **XRI Spatial Keyboard Backend** (`XriSpatialKeyboardBackend`) — implements `IKeyboardBackend` and wraps `XRKeyboard`.
-3. Drag the backend into the bridge's **Keyboard Backend Behaviour** field.
-You can also leave this field blank — when blank, the bridge automatically resolves any `IKeyboardBackend` component on the same GameObject.
+2. On its `UIDocument`, set the **Source Asset** to your own UXML.
-4. **Register every `TextField` that should open the keyboard.** In the bridge's **Text Field Names** list, add the `name` of each UI Toolkit `TextField` (the `name` attribute set in UI Builder or UXML) as a string.
-Only fields whose names appear in this list will be wired up — unlisted `TextField` will not open the spatial keyboard.
-The list contains `ServerIpInput` by default, which is the field name used by the Netcode add-on's connection UI.
+3. On the `UITKKeyboardBridge`, add the `name` of every UI Toolkit `TextField` you want to wire up to the **Text Field Names** list.
+Only fields whose names appear in this list will open the spatial keyboard — unlisted `TextField`s are ignored.

-When the scene starts, the bridge queries the `UIDocument`'s root, finds every `TextField` whose name matches one of the entries in the list, and registers them.
-Focusing one of these fields — by poking it with an XR ray, tapping it with a controller, or tabbing to it — then opens the spatial keyboard with the field's current text.
+That's it.
+Pointing at any registered `TextField` with an XR ray, poking it with a controller, or tabbing to it now opens the in-VR keyboard with the field's current text.

-#### Auto-Configuration with the Netcode Add-On
+#### Multi-User Scenes (Netcode Add-On)

-If the Netcode for VR Builder add-on is installed, no manual setup is needed for the built-in connection UI.
-At runtime, `DefaultConnectionUIXriKeyboardBridgeBootstrap` finds every `DefaultConnectionUI` in the scene, adds `UITKKeyboardBridge` and `XriSpatialKeyboardBackend` to it if they are missing, and configures the bridge for the `ServerIpInput` field.
-The components are added at runtime only and will not appear on the prefab in edit mode.
+For multi-user scenes set up with the **Netcode for VR Builder** add-on, the `VR Builder UI` host is not created.
+Instead, the existing connection UI (`DefaultConnectionUI`) is wired up automatically — the `UITKKeyboardBridge` and `XriSpatialKeyboardBackend` are added to it at runtime by `DefaultConnectionUIXriKeyboardBridgeBootstrap`, configured for the `ServerIpInput` field.
+No manual setup is needed for the IP-entry field.

+If you add your own UI Toolkit screens to a multi-user scene, follow the same steps as in single-user: drop a GameObject with `UIDocument`, `XriSpatialKeyboardBackend`, and `UITKKeyboardBridge`, then list your field names in **Text Field Names**.

-### Using the Spatial Keyboard with uGUI (Legacy UI)
+### Using the Spatial Keyboard with uGUI / TextMeshPro (Legacy UI)

-If your UI is built with Unity's legacy uGUI (`Canvas`, `InputField`, or TextMeshPro `TMP_InputField`) instead of UI Toolkit, you do not need the `UITKKeyboardBridge`.
-The XR Interaction Toolkit ships its own integration that wires `XRKeyboard` directly to uGUI input fields via `GlobalNonNativeKeyboard`.
-Add the `XRI Global Keyboard Manager` prefab to the scene as described above, and follow the instructions in the [XR Interaction Toolkit documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@latest) for the Spatial Keyboard sample.
+If your UI uses Unity's legacy uGUI (`Canvas` with `InputField` or `TMP_InputField`) instead of UI Toolkit, you do not need the VR Builder bridge at all.
+The XR Interaction Toolkit's Spatial Keyboard sample integrates directly with uGUI input fields through `GlobalNonNativeKeyboard`.

+To enable it:

+1. In the Scene Setup Wizard, leave **Add XR spatial keyboard** enabled — this places the `XRI Global Keyboard Manager` prefab in the scene, which is everything XRI needs for legacy UI.
+2. Add your `Canvas` with `InputField` or `TMP_InputField` components as you normally would.

+For details on configuration, theming, and the XRI keyboard's behavior with legacy UI, see the [XR Interaction Toolkit documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@latest) for the Spatial Keyboard sample.

+### Using the Headset's Native Keyboard

+If you would rather use the headset's built-in system keyboard (for example, the Pico OS keyboard, the Quest system keyboard in supported modes, or the OS keyboard on mobile / standalone) instead of an in-Unity keyboard, **no VR Builder setup is required**.
+Build your UI normally with UI Toolkit (`UIDocument` + `TextField`) — when a `TextField` gains focus on a device that exposes a native keyboard, the OS surfaces it automatically.

+For this path:

+- **Disable** the **Add XR spatial keyboard** checkbox in the Scene Setup Wizard, or simply delete the auto-created `VR Builder UI` host and the `XRI Global Keyboard Manager` from the scene.
+Otherwise the in-VR XRI keyboard will open in addition to (or instead of) the native one.
+- You do **not** need the `UITKKeyboardBridge`, the `XriSpatialKeyboardBackend`, or the XRI Spatial Keyboard sample at all.
+- Native keyboard availability depends on the runtime — on standalone headsets it varies by vendor and by whether the app is foregrounded inside a system overlay context.
+Test on your target device.

 ### Component Reference

+The components below are added automatically by the Scene Setup Wizard.
+You usually don't need to touch them — but knowing the fields helps when customizing behavior.

 **UITK Keyboard Bridge**